quocdat32461997/quocdat32461997.github.io/_posts/2021-08-21-zero-shot-learning-in-natural-language-processing.md

   data attributes in form of *description of task* and *few complete examples*.
     ![Few-Shot Leaerning Evaluationo Settings in GPT-3](/assets/few-shot-learning-gpt3.png)
-  - [Natural-Language-Inference-based for Text Classification by Yin et al.](https://huggingface.co/facebook/bart-large-mnli) take the concatenation of text and label (viewed as data attributes) as input and performs the entailment-like text classification.
+  - [Natural-Language-Inference-based for Text Classification by Yin et al.](https://huggingface.co/facebook/bart-large-mnli) takes the concatenation of text and label (viewed as data attributes) as input and performs the entailment-like text classification.

 ### References
 * [1] - [Zero-Shot Learning: Can you classify an object without seeing it before?](https://www.kdnuggets.com/2021/04/zero-shot-learning.html)